-The experimental animal studies on styrene treatment during pregnancy are presented in Table 30 and summarized here.
-Studies in which styrene oxide was administered during pregnancy or in which styrene was administered during postnatal developmental periods are summarized at the end of this Section but do not appear in Table 30.
+The experimental animal studies on styrene treatment during pregnancy are presented in Table 31 and summarized here.
+Studies in which styrene oxide was administered during pregnancy or in which styrene was administered during postnatal developmental periods are summarized at the end of this Section but do not appear in Table 31.

-Murray et al. (75) treated pregnant Sprague-Dawley rats by inhalation 7 hours/day from GD 6-15 with 300 or 600 ppm styrene (each with its own 0 ppm control group).
-Additional rats were given styrene in peanut oil by gavage on GD 6-15 at 0, 180, or 300 mg/kg bw/day in two divided doses.
-Rabbits were exposed by inhalation to styrene in two experiments using the same dose levels as in the rat experiments (300 and 600 ppm, each with its own 0 ppm control group).
+For sake of convenience, prenatal and postnatal studies will be discussed separately.
+There are two pivotal studies, one in rats and one in rabbits, that evaluate the potential prenatal developmental toxicity of styrene.
+Murray et al. (84) treated pregnant Sprague-Dawley rats by inhalation 7 hours/day from GD 6-15 with 300 or 600 ppm styrene (each with its own 0 ppm control group).
+Additional rats were given styrene in peanut oil by gavage on GD 6-15 at 0, 180, or 300 mg/kg bw/day in 2 divided doses.
+Rabbits were exposed by inhalation to styrene in 2 experiments using the same dose levels as in the rat experiments (300 and 600 ppm, each with its own 0 ppm control group).
 Rabbits were treated on GD 8-18.
-Rats were killed on GD 21 and rabbits were killed on GD 29 for evaluation of uterine contents.
+Rats were killed on GD 21, and rabbits were killed on GD 29 for evaluation of uterine contents.
 Maternal toxicity consisted of a decrease in body weight gain on GD 6-9 in rats, attributed to a decrease in feed consumption.
 Inhalation exposure to styrene in rats at both exposure levels was associated with an increase in water consumption.
 There was no maternal toxicity in rabbits.
 A small but statistically significant decrease in mean fetal length in rat fetuses in the 300 ppm group was not considered treatment-related because the comparable change in the 600 ppm group was not statistically significant.

 There were increases in the incidence of skeletal variations in styrene-treated fetuses in both species, which were not considered treatment-related because they were within the historical control range.
 There were no other effects of styrene on litter or fetal parameters in either species.